Tomerg91/Lumea/memory-bank/progress.md

 - **Optimized image component with responsive srcset support.**
 - **GitHub Actions CI/CD workflows fixed and updated to be non-blocking for TypeScript and linting errors.**
 - **Tailwind CSS theme color system improved with safelist and standard class patterns.**
+- **Session Status Management System with comprehensive status tracking and filtering.**
+- **Session Detail View and Editing with backend API enhancements and frontend components.**
+- **Rich Text Reflection Forms with dynamic rendering, validation, and state management.**

 ## Recent Development Progress